Azure Lab Services - Administrator guide

-Number of images × number of versions × number of replicas × managed disk price
+- Number of images × number of versions × number of replicas × managed disk price = total cost per month

 In this example, the cost is:

-It's important for lab account administrator to manage costs by routinely deleting unneeded image versions from the gallery.
+It's important for lab account administrators to manage costs by routinely deleting unneeded image versions from the gallery.

-You shouldn't delete replication to specific regions as a way to reduce the costs (this option exists in shared image gallery).
-Replication changes may have adverse effects on Azure Lab Service's ability to publish VMs from images saved within a shared image gallery.
+Don't delete replication to specific regions as a way to reduce the costs, though this option exists in the shared image gallery.
+Replication changes might have adverse effects on the ability of Azure Lab Services to publish VMs from images saved within a shared image gallery.